v0lt13/EditorAttributesDocs/docs/source/Attributes/ConditionalAttributes/showfield.rst

 ShowField Attribute
 ==================

-Attribute to show fields based on a condition.
+Attribute to show a field based on a condition.

 **Parameters:**
 	- ``string`` conditionName: The name of the condition to evaluate